OpenComputingLab/reusable-content-example/activities-exercises.md

 # Activities and exercises

-OU-XML supports a range of styled activity types, including *activities*, *exercises*, *SAQ*s and *ITQ*s.
+OU-XML supports a range of styled activity types, including *activities*, *exercises*, *SAQ*s (self-assessment questions*) and *ITQ*s.

 ## Activities

-Activities have two parts - the activity, and the activity answer.
+Activities have two parts - the activity description, and the activity answer.

-In `ou0book-theme`, activities are defined as:
+Activities are defined as:

 ````text
 ```{ou-activity} Activity 1